Executive Program Assistant Intern

 QUALIFICATIONS: Mature, discrete; have excellent writing and communications skills; attention to detail; be up-to-date on social media and technology and comfortable working at a very fast pace.

 TO APPLY: Please submit resume, cover letter and writing sample along with three references to firstname.lastname@example.org.
-Please include PROGRAM ASSISTANT in the subject line.
+Please include EXECUTIVE PROGRAM ASSISTANT INTERN APPLICATION in the subject line.
 Note your availability including preferred start and end dates as well as any limitations you may have to working regular fulltime hours.
 No phone calls please.
 Positions are available year-round and applications will be reviewed on an ongoing basis.
 The National Coalition is an equal opportunity employer, and people of color, women and LGBTQ persons are encouraged to apply.